 Consider Your Artwork Medium

-Paintings work well on canvas or giclée paper, while photography suits metal, acrylic, or C-type prints.
-Digital art and illustrations look best as giclée or acrylic prints.
-However, abstract designs are better on canvas or metal surfaces.
+Paintings work well on canvas or giclee paper, while photography suits metal, acrylic, or C-type prints.
+Digital art and illustrations look best as giclee or acrylic prints, and abstract designs often shine on canvas or metal surfaces.

 Think About Your Budget